 “There’s great uncertainty about what will happen to external demand and how it will hit economic activity,” Velarde said May 29.
 “We’re probably less optimistic than we would have been six weeks ago” about growth exceeding the central bank’s 5.7 percent forecast for this year, he said.

 Increased social unrest has also clouded the outlook for the $176 billion economy, he said.

 The government declared a state of emergency last week in the southern Andean province of Espinar after at least two people died in protests against an Xstrata Plc (XTA) copper mine that community leaders say is polluting water supply.
 Local residents are also demanding a bigger share of profits.

-Newmont Mining Corp.’s (NEM) $4.8 billion Minas Conga gold project was suspended in November after street protests against what would be Peru’s biggest-ever investment.
+Newmont Mining Corp.’s (NEM:US) $4.8 billion Minas Conga gold project was suspended in November after street protests against what would be Peru’s biggest-ever investment.
 The protesters resumed demonstrations on May 31.